Dudssource/jkafkacat/README.md

 # Jkafkacat

 Simple java based library to consume/produce messages from an Apache Kafka broker.
 This tool was strongly based on the original kafkacat implementation.
-The motivation to recreate the (already existing) tool is because kafkacat needs to have some OS dependencies installed (librdkafka) that in some cases may not be available (my case) and/or for some old OS available packages will not be able to have the new features (avro serialization/deserialization) for example.
+The motivation to recreate the (already existing) tool is because kafkacat needs to have some OS dependencies installed (librdkafka) that in some cases may not be available (my case) and/or because some old OS available packages we wont be able to have new awesome features (avro serialization/deserialization) for example.

 ## Installation